jaredly/j3/Roadmap.md

+# Overheat
+maybe think of a better name idk

+- [x] rendering stuff!
+Very cool
+- [ ] setSelection is still ad-hoc
+- [ ] backspace on a spread doesn't work anymore
+  - can I have `onBackspace` in `events` work reasonably?
+- [x] oh backspace on attriutes not working?

-- [ ] lol you can't decimal anymore now because of attributes
+- [x] lol you can't decimal anymore now because of attributes

 # Broad strokes